asia/osm-scorekeeper/README.md

 # Todo

 * Automatically refreshing user counts
-* Adding teams and cycling between them, keeping map, UI, and tallies from crossover
 * Saving teams and tallied data to PouchDB or the URL history
 * Visually map ways and relations?
 Or is that too much data?